lay521tt-dotcom/speakvault-site/README.md

 # SpeakVault Website

-This folder is the standalone public website for SpeakVault.
+This folder is the standalone static site for SpeakVault.

 The old web app has been archived separately.
-This project is now the active website project and should be developed, committed, and deployed on its own.
+This project is now a first-version personal English study workspace and should be developed, committed, and deployed on its own.

 ## Structure

 - `index.html` - public website homepage
 - `styles.css` - website styling
+- `PRODUCT.md` - product requirements and corpus schema
-- `assets/product-preview.svg` - product visual used by the homepage
+- `assets/product-preview.svg` - archived product visual from the earlier public-page concept
 - `assets/favicon.svg` - browser tab icon
 - `assets/og-image.svg` - social sharing preview image
 - `site.webmanifest` - basic install/display metadata